PlayStation and Steam have both just stopped working

 Read more: PS5 stock UK - live: Today’s latest AO, Game and Currys restock news

-At time of writing, neither the official PlayStation Twitter account nor the Steam support account has acknowledged the issue.
+At time of writing, the Steam support account has acknowledged the issue.
+The PlayStation support account has advised users that “clearing your cache & cookies or trying another browser, device or different internet connection (like mobile data)” might fix the problem.

 Users of both the PlayStation 4 and Sony’s new PlayStation 5 console are experiencing issues, with the troubleshooting guide apparently providing little help.

 It appears that the problem resides with Akamai, a major content delivery network company that facilitates internet services for other companies.